5 Effective Literacy Activities for Grades 3-5

 3. Grammar Task Cards

-Task cards are one of my favorite activities for students!
+Task cards are one of my favorite literacy activities for students!
 There are so many positive benefits – students work at their own pace, can work independently or in pairs, and you can make it self-checking!

 It’s also a great activity to use during your small group lessons.
 Grammar is a seemingly small but extremely necessary part of English Language Arts, even more so than before.